crohr/drunken_parrot_flat_ui_lite-rails/README.md

 Drunken Parrot UI Kit - A retina-ready flat UI kit which includes a PSD, a Bootstrap-based responsive HTML, a beautiful icon font, and more!

-This UI Kit is created by Riki Tanone & Paul Kinzett.
-You can purchase the pro version from https://hoarrd.com

 This gem integrates Drunken Parrot UI Kit Lite into Rails 3 and 4 Asset Pipeline.

 ## Installation